How far away is Neptune

 • SpaceX Starship (projected average speed of 16,777 mph): approximately 19.03 years

 Please note this is only for fun and it does not reflect the reality of space travel.
-This is a simplification and does not account for acceleration, deceleration, or the gravitational influences of celestial bodies which would play significant roles in actual space travel.
+This is a simplification and does not account for acceleration, deceleration, or the gravitational influences of celestial bodies, which would play significant roles in actual space travel.
+Also, these calculations assume constant speed, which is not how actual space travel works.
+A real trip to Neptune would be faster due to the spacecraft picking up speed from gravitational assists.

-Bonus Fact: On average it takes about 4-4.5 hours for light from Neptune to reach Earth.
+Bonus Fact: On average, it takes about 4-4.5 hours for light from Neptune to reach Earth.

 How far away are the other planets of the solar system?